faker419/thegreenroom/index.md

 14 days in the nurseries before they are transplanted out into the main gutter growth system.
 Lettuce will spend a total of 28 days maturing in the primary gutter system.
 These 28 days are divid ed up into three distinct phases differing mainly in light intensities.
-Each of the five levels within the five cultivation racks (see Figure 3-7) will act as an independent growing system containing all the necessary lighting conditions to produce fully mature lettuce as they move down the length of the grow rack.
+Each of the five levels within the five cultivation racks will act as an independent growing system containing all the necessary lighting conditions to produce fully mature lettuce as they move down the length of the grow rack.
 Mature head of lettuce are ready to harvest when it reaches an edible fresh weight of approximately 200 g.